CS-257-S22/team-project-g/Data/README.md

 Authorship: TrevorWinstral on Github

-Exact name and version: us_simplified.csv, committed Apr 10, 2022
+Exact name and version: COVID19 Dataset on Github, us_simplified.csv, committed Apr 10, 2022

 Terms of use:
 "This dataset is licensed under the Open Data Commons Public Domain and Dedication License.